johnbakerjr/johnbakerjr/README.md

 - 👋 Hi, I’m @johnbakerjr
 - 👀 I’m interested in clustering algorithms, optimization, and other AI/ML techniques to understand data-intensive problems in the space, sports, real estate, and medical fields.
-- 🌱 I’m currently learning translational data analytics at The Ohio State University.
+- 🌱 I’m currently learning data analytics in the MTDA program at The Ohio State University.
 - 💞️ I’m looking to collaborate on space object classification, NFL play-by-play analysis, and really anything else that needs exploring.
 - 📫 How to reach me: johnbaker.1665@gmail.com